-It has evolved through decisions of the Conference of the Parties, including COP 16 Decision 16/10, adopted in Cali, Colombia.
-This decision provides a framework to align CEPA actions with the Kunming-Montreal Global Biodiversity Framework.
+CEPA has evolved through decisions of the Conference of the Parties (COP), including Decision 15/14 which adopted the CBD’s communications strategy, and Decision 16/10, which provides a framework to align CEPA actions with the KMGBF.

 - Adaptation of CEPA strategies and actions to national contexts

-- Inclusive participation, including indigenous peoples and local communities
+- Inclusive participation, including of indigenous peoples and local communities

 - Collaboration with scientific and knowledge institutions